Lartu/ldpl/README.md

 Once the compiler is set up, go write some LDPL source code, say `source.lsc`.
 Then compile the source code using `ldpl source.lsc`.
 The compiled, executable binary file will be saved as `source-bin`.
 Done!
 For more info on the compiler run `ldpl -h`.
-Example code can be found on [the LDPL website](https://www.ldpl-lang.org).

 ## Compiler options